-#1 – Cod Liver Oil – Like any good quality fish oil, cod liver oil is rich in omega 3 fatty acids which help to reduce inflammation in all the cells of your body.
+#1 – Cod liver oil – Like any good quality fish oil, cod liver oil is rich in omega 3 fatty acids which help to reduce inflammation in all the cells of your body.
 Cod liver oil (when it is not heat-treated) will also contain important vitamins A and D in the proper proportions.
 Read more about the benefits of cod liver oil here.
+Buy cod liver oil here.

-#4 – Elderberry Syrup – A great immune supporter, elderberry is rich in anti-oxidant flavinoids and anti-inflammatory anthocyanin, and – when you catch it in time – can be quite effective in warding off the flu.
+#5 – Elderberry Syrup – A great immune supporter, elderberry is rich in anti-oxidant flavinoids and anti-inflammatory anthocyanin, and – when you catch it in time – can be quite effective as a home remedy for warding off the flu.
 Learn how to make elderberry syrup or buy it here.

 - Arnica – Homeopathic remedy for trauma, bruises, aches, and strains.
 Keep both oral and topical applications on hand.
 After a tumble or boo-boo occurs, administer the oral arnica every few hours until symptoms start to improve.
-The topical (comes in a combo such as “Traumeel“) can be applied to bruises or bumps, just not over open wounds.
+Topical ointments can be applied to bruises or bumps, just not over open wounds.

 - Belladonna – A good place to start for most fevers.

 - Chamomilla – For crying, upset, and inability to sleep.

 - Nux vomica – for nausea, vomiting, constipation

 #8 – Chinese herbs for sore throat, ear aches, diarrhea, constipation, and calming.
 You typically have to get herbs from a practitioner, so ask yours for a good collection to have on hand.

 #9 – Essential oils for stress (experiment with what your child likes.
 Some suggestions: lavender (not for boys as it may be estrogenic), chamomile, ylang-ylang), teething (high quality clove oil can be applied directly to inflamed gums for a natural analgesic).